-Governor’s Office – News Release – Gov. Ige announces trusted testing and travel partners for COVID-19 pre-travel testing program that starts October 15Posted on Oct 7, 2020 in COVID-19 News Releases, Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige announces trusted testing and travel partners for COVID-19 pre-travel testing program that starts October 15Posted on Oct 7, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and his pandemic response leadership team provided more details today about the State of Hawaiʻi’s COVID-19 pre-travel testing program for Hawaiʻi inbound travelers, which starts on Oct.
 15, 2020.

 While the state does not expect an immediate flood of travelers, it’s using Oct.
 15 as a deadline to bring testing and contact tracing capabilities to the highest levels of readiness and effectiveness achieved so far.
 Many of the partners that are involved with the pre-travel testing program – government, airlines, hospitality industry and businesses – are also using this start date as a deadline to ensure all safety measures, operations and information for residents and visitors are ready.

 Gov. Ige emphasized that protecting public health and bringing the coronavirus under control is crucial to reviving the economy and strengthening Hawaiʻi’s community.
 He said this would require unprecedented levels of collaboration between the public and private sectors, as well as state and county governments.

 “The health of our community remains our primary focus, and I want the people of Hawaiʻi to have confidence that the state is acting with their health and well-being in mind,” said Gov. Ige.
 “The pre-travel testing program will add an additional layer of protection for Hawaiʻi when combined with our Safe Travels mandatory online health questionnaire, airport temperature screening, improved contact tracing and the many other safety protocols we have in place.”